rtmath/FridayProject/README.md

 ## Content

-PixelWorks by Ryan Mathisen 10.14.16
+PixelWorks by Ryan Mathisen 10/14/16

 ## Description

 _This is a simple webpage created as somewhat of a minimum-viable product exercise.
 Some of the pixel art, such as the LinkedIn and Twitter buttons, were made by me.
-There are lots of improvements I would like to make, and will implement going forward.
+There are lots of improvements I would like to make, and will implement going forward._

 ### Planned improvements
 * _Add Facebook and Github buttons_